abadger/stellarmagnate/docs/events.rst

     :arg list destinations: A list of strings showing where the ship can travel from here.

+.. py:function:: ship.info(ship_type: string, free_space: int, manifest: dict of ManifestEntry)

+    Emitted in response to a :py:func:`query.ship.info`.
+This contains all relevant information about a ship.

+    :arg string ship_type: The type of ship
+    :arg int free_space: How much hold space is available
+    :arg dict manifest: The commodities that are in the hold.
+This is a dictionary of ManifestEntry types

 .. py:function:: ship.moved(new_location: string, old_location: string)